shortstheory/shortstheory.github.io/_posts/2017-07-04-kio-stash-shipped.md

 ### KIO Slave

 The KIO slave is the backbone of the project.
 This KIO slave is responsible for interfacing with the GUI of a KDE application and provides the methods for various operations such as copying, deleting, and renaming files.
 All operations on the KIO slave are applied on a virtual stash filesystem (explained below).
-These operations are applied through inter process communication using the Qt's D-Bus API.
+These operations are applied through inter process communication using the Qt\'s D-Bus API.

 The advantage of the KIO slave is that it provides a consistent experience throughout the entire KDE suite of applications.
 Hence, this feature would work with all KIO compatible applications.